magepages/mpdocs/docs/product-attachments/index.md

 * **File Name**:
   * Set the name for the file.
 This name will replace for uploaded the file name.
   * This name will display on the Frontend when customers click on the attached files to view/download.
+  * Not support hieroglyphs such as Chinese, Japanese, Korean, Russian, etc
   * If leaving this field blank, take the name of the uploaded file.

 * **File**: